Materials-Consortia/OPTIMADE/optimade.md

 The following tokens are used in the filter query component:

 * **Property names** (see section [6.
-Entry List](#h.6)): Are to follow the identifier syntax of programming languages -- the first character MUST be a letter, the subsequent symbols MUST be alphanumeric; the underscore ("\_", ASCII 95 dec (0x5F)) is considered to be a letter.
+Entry List](#h.6)): Are to follow the identifier syntax of programming languages -- the first character MUST be a lowercase letter, the subsequent symbols MUST be composed of lowercase letters or digits; the underscore ("\_", ASCII 95 dec (0x5F)) is considered to be a lower-case letter when defining identifiers.
-  Identifiers are case-sensitive.
   The length of the identifiers is not limited, except that when passed as a URL query parameter the whole query SHOULD NOT be longer than the limits imposed by the URI specification.